 OPTIONAL 3-DAY/2-NIGHT PRE-CRUISE SEATTLE TOUR

-Those arriving today at Seattle International Airport will be met and transferred to the Kimpton Palladian Hotel.
-This evening meet Teri Kerns & Micole Moore of Ramona Ranch Vineyards for cocktails, followed by dinner.
-(D)
+Those arriving today at Seattle International Airport will be met and transferred to the Kimpton Palladium Hotel (or similar).
+Your InquisiTours Tour Director will be available in the lobby to provide welcome information, make sightseeing recommendations and dinner reservations This evening meet Teri Kerns & Micole Moore of Ramona Ranch Vineyards for cocktails.
+Dinner is at leisure this evening.

 PIKE PLACE MARKET / BOARD CELEBRITY SOLSTICE